forana/Deck-Printer/README.md

 Supported image formats are JPG and PNG.

 ## TODO
-+ Allow printing of oversized (commander / archenemy / planechase / vanguard) cards at correct size.
-+ Corner normalization
-+ Center printed page on the paper
 + Zoom in on hover (JTooltip is ridiculously unflexible)
 + Make code readable/resolve cleanup TODOs